react-native-community/cli/docs/autolinking.md

 You’re already using Gradle, so Android support will work by default.

 On the iOS side, you will need to ensure you have a Podspec to the root of your repo.
 The `react-native-webview` Podspec is a good example of a [`package.json`](https://github.com/react-native-community/react-native-webview/blob/master/react-native-webview.podspec)-driven Podspec.
+Note that CocoaPods does not support having `/`s in the name of a dependency, so if you are using scoped packages - you may need to change the name for the Podspec.

 ## How can I customize how autolinking works for my package?